Drinking Water Quality and Safety

 from aquifers has been naturally filtered as it passes through layers of the earth.

-Water pumped from wells generally contains less organic material than surface water
+Water pumped from wells generally contains less organic material than surface water.

-and may not need to go through any or all treatments.
+Well water may not need to go through any or all treatments.

 Digestive illness that keeps coming back.
 Check for coliform bacteria.

 The plumbing in your house contains lead.
 Check for lead and copper.